All Products

 Administrator

-Full read/write RBAC permissions for all Kubernetes resources in all namespaces, as well as for cluster-level resources including nodes, PVs, namespaces, and resource quotas.
+Full read/write access to all Kubernetes resources across all namespaces, including cluster nodes, PVs, namespaces, and resource quotas.

 Read-only Administrator

-Read-only RBAC permissions for all Kubernetes resources in all namespaces, as well as for cluster-level resources including nodes, PVs, namespaces, and resource quotas.
+Read-only access to all Kubernetes resources across all namespaces, including cluster nodes, PVs, namespaces, and resource quotas.

 O&M Engineer